Beeswarm - active deceptions made easy

 Finally we can announce with great pleasure the first public beta of the Beeswarm project.
 Beeswarm is an active IDS project that provides easy configuration, deployment and management of honeypots and clients.
 The project differentiates itself by two key items:

 - Simplicity and ease of use

 Simplicity and ease of use Simplicity is archived by packaged PYPI installation, which makes installation of Beeswarm components as easy as:

 $pip install beeswarm Ease of use is achieved employing a self-explaining web user interface and an automatic configuration of beeswarm clients.

+Supported protocols!
 At the current stage in development the following protocols are supported: ftp, http, https, pop3, pop3s, smtp, ssh, telnet, vnc.

 Try it out today and get involved!
 Beeswarm is an open source project under the umbrella of The Honeynet Project.
 The current project is in a beta state, expecting the first stable release within the next three months.
 Being in a beta state, means that there are still a few known issues to sort out - and quite a few potential improvements.
 But more importantly there also must be some unknown issues that needs to be fixed, therefore: Please try it out and raise bug reports or suggestions for improvements on the issues page.
 If you are a developer and want to help out, make sure to reach out to me - or start digging into some of the known issues.